 FENECON Industrial XL Operating Instructions

-1. Information on these installation and service instructions
+1. About these instructions

 These installation and service instructions are an integral part of the electrical energy storage system and must be kept in its immediate vicinity and accessible to personnel at all times.
 Furthermore, all documents listed in the appendix to these installation and service instructions and the operating instructions of the component manufacturers must be observed (link to Applicable documents).

-Personnel must have carefully read and understood these installation and service instructions before starting any work.
+Personnel must have carefully read and understood these operating instructions before starting any work.

 Ensure that the latest version of the installation and service instructions is always used.